-However, we find that TAPTRv2's performance in long videos is still not satisfying, due to its shortage of feature querying in both spatial and temporal dimensions in long videos, in which the target tracking points normally undergo increasing variation over time.
-In the spatial dimension, the key-aware deformation attention used in TAPTRv2 is essentially to compare a query point with a set of surrounding sampling points using point-level features.
-Such point features are generally too local and often lead to ambiguous matching results due to the existence of repetitive patterns and textureless regions in images (See Fig. \ref{fig.intro} (a)).
+However, we find that TAPTRv2 still struggles with long videos due to its shortage of feature querying in both spatial and temporal dimensions in long videos, in which the target tracking points normally undergo increasing variation over time.
+In the spatial dimension, TAPTRv2 introduces key-aware deformable attention~\citep{li2023lite} to extract features and directly perform position update by comparing the feature similarity between a query point and a set of surrounding sampled key points.
+However, when migrating this module from an object-level detection task to a point-level tracking task, TAPTRv2 overlooks the fact that the point-level query and key features, obtained simply through bilinear interpolation, are too local.
+This makes the resulting attention weights susceptible to noise.
+This instability significantly affects point tracking, which requires the most fine-grained spatial understanding.
 In the temporal dimension, the RNN-like long-temporal modeling in TAPTRv2 often suffers from the drifting problem, as the feature of a tracking point may be gradually affected by ambiguous surrounding features and unknown occlusion over time.
-Moreover, the current training and testing sets have a large discrepancy in terms of video length\footnote{The training set consists of short videos, each having fixed 24 frames, whereas the test set contains videos varying from 50 to 1300 frames.}.
+Moreover, there is a significant discrepancy in video length between the current training and testing sets.
+The training set consists of short videos with fixed 24 frames, while the testing videos vary from 50 to 1300 frames in length.
 Excessive feature updates in long videos during testing further exacerbate the feature drifting problem.
 In our study, we also observe the existence of scene cuts in many videos.
-While such videos are the result of artificial editing, they are quite prevalent in public datasets~\footnote{For instance, in TAP-Vid-Kinetics~\cite{doersch2022tap}, which is one of the challenging test sets, approximately $27\%$ of the videos contain scene cuts. }.
-The lack of global matching in TAPTRv2 makes it hard to reestablish tracking effectively when a scene cut occurs with sudden large motions.
+While such videos are the result of artificial editing, they are quite prevalent in public datasets.
+For instance, in TAP-Vid-Kinetics~\citep{doersch2022tap}, which is one of the challenging test sets, approximately $27\%$ of the videos contain scene cuts.
+The lack of global matching in TAPTRv2 makes it hard to reestablish tracking effectively when a scene cut occurs with sudden, large motions.